azazelo/rslog/README.md

     Errors
     Messages

-## To run app you need to type in commnd line:
-> rslog webserver.log

 ## Output:
   List of webpages with most page views ordered from most pages views to less page views List list of webpages with most unique page views also ordered